-For increases to standing offer prices, the rule change request also required publication in a newspaper and on the retailer's website at least 10 business days in advance of the increase taking effect.
+For increases to standing offer prices, the requirement for publication in a newspaper and on the retailer's website at least 10 business days in advance of the increase taking effect remains in place.

-Consistent with the requirements under the National Energy Retail Amendment (Notification of end of fixed benefit period) Rule 2017 No. 2, the rule proposal stipulated that the AEMC may consider it appropriate to enhance the price change notice requirements to, for example, clearly state:
+Consistent with the requirements under the National Energy Retail Amendment (Notification of end of fixed benefit period) Rule 2017 No. 2, the rule proposal stipulated that the AEMC may consider it appropriate to enhance the price change notice requirements to, for example, clearly state:22